Ttsuxx/Ttsuxx/README.md

 ### Hi there 👋
+✨So nice to meet you~

+You can call me Ttsuxx or tちゃん.

+🔭 I’m interested in language(human&programming) learning.

+*ABOUT ME* which is written in Chinese is [here](https://ttsuxx.cc/about/).

+Later on I will add Japanese and Thai versions.

 <!--
 **Ttsuxx/Ttsuxx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.